pachyderm/aml/README.md

 '
 ```

+Then, go to the Datasets page in AML and observe that pachyderm commits are automatically populated in AML as Dataset versions!

-Then click Consume and copy and paste the result into an AML notebook.
+For a specific dataset version, click Consume and copy and paste the code into an AML notebook.
+Run it, and note that the data is visible.

 Then, run:
 ```